Visitor Medical Insurance

 • Asylees:

-Individuals already in the US who are applying for asylum are not required to undergo a medical exam.
+Individuals already in the U.S. who are applying for asylum are not required to undergo a medical exam.

 • Asylee adjustment applicants: